OpenEvalProject/evals/manuscripts/elife-84387/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/84387/elife-84387-fig5-v2.jpg)

 **Figure 5.:** (A) Somatic recordings for a two second triangular current ramp injected in the soma in control (A1), CCh (2 µM) (A2), and CCh + CBA (50 µM) (A3) applied subsequently to the same cell.
 Current traces and instantaneous frequency plots are just below voltage traces.
 Red dotted line marks the middle of the ramp.
 Summary data (A4) of the adaptation index for control, CCh, and CCh + CBA (n=9).
 Open circles connected by gray lines represent indices for individual cells, over all three treatments.
 Black squares with error bars represent group averages ± SEM.
 (B) Same as in A, but for dendritic injection and recordings.
 Summary data (B4) of the adaptation index for control, CCh, and CCh + CBA (n=9).
 (C) Same as A, but for control (C1), CCh (2 µM) (C2), and CCh + 9-phenanthrol (100 µM) (C3) applied subsequently to the same cell.
 Summary data (C4) of the adaptation index for control, CCh, and CCh + 9-phenanthrol (n=8). *** p<0.0005, **p=0.002, * p=0.02, ## p=0.001, # p=0.03, n.s. not significant, one-way repeated measures ANOVA and post hoc pairwise comparisons with a Bonferroni adjustment.
-Source data in "Figure 5—source data 1".Figure 5—source data 1.
+Source data in "Figure 5—source data 1".

 In order to corroborate that the effect of CBA is due to block of TRPM4 channels, we investigated the effect of a second TRPM4 channel antagonist, 9-phenanthrol (9Ph), added to CCh in somatic recordings.
 Figure 5C illustrates the shift of most of the spiking activity towards the up-ramp, moving the adaptation index in the positive direction, when 9-phenanthrol (100 µM) was applied on top of CCh.
 The differences in adaptation index between groups are significant, as demonstrated by repeated measures ANOVA (control 0.40±0.03, CCh –0.14±0.06, CCh + 9Ph 0.19±0.06; F(2,14) = 57.640; p<0.0005; n=8; Figure 5C4).
 Bonferroni-corrected pairwise comparisons indicated that the differences were significant between control and CCh (p<0.0005), between CCh and CCh + 9Ph (p=0.001), and between control and CCh + 9Ph (p=0.03).

 Taken together, these data with the non-selective TRP channel blocker FFA, the TRPC channel blocker SKF96365, and two different TRPM4 channel antagonists suggest that the shift in adaptation index that we see with CCh is largely mediated through activation of TRPM4, rather than TRPC, channels.

-## Does Ca2+ release from internal sources activate TRPM4 channels?
+### Does Ca2+ release from internal sources activate TRPM4 channels?

 We next tried to determine the source of Ca2+ required to activate TRPM4 channels.
 We first focused on IP3 receptors (IP3Rs), which are activated through mAChRs and Gq as described above, using the antagonist Xestospongin C (Gafni et al., 1997) in the intracellular solution (Figure 6A).
 Since the antagonists rapidly dialyzed into the cytosol, in this figure control data reflect the effect of the antagonists before the addition of CCh.
 We initially used Xestospongin C at 1 µM, which was previously found to be effective in inhibiting TRPM4 channel activation via mGluRs in neurons of the preBötzinger nucleus (Pace et al., 2007).
 Since this concentration was not effective in preventing the cholinergic shift in the center of mass of firing in our experiments, in six out of nine experiments we increased the concentration to 2 µM.
 Neither concentration of intracellular Xestospongin C appeared to change the firing features in control conditions.
 The shift induced by carbachol did not appear to depend on the concentration of Xestospongin C (Figure 6A3), therefore we averaged the data in these two conditions.
 The adaptation index still decreased significantly (t(8) = 10.574, p<0.0005; n=9, as per a paired t-test) from 0.31±0.02 in control conditions to –0.38±0.07 in the presence of CCh (2 µM).
 This result argues strongly against the hypothesis that the effects of the activation of muscarinic receptors on the shift of the center of mass of firing are mediated by activation of IP3Rs.
 Ryanodine receptors (RyRs) are also expressed on the endoplasmic reticulum in CA1 pyramidal neurons, and appear to contribute selectively to spine Ca2+ elevations during LTP at the CA3-CA1 synapses (Raymond and Redman, 2006).
 We therefore tested the hypothesis that the increase of [Ca2+]i in a nanodomain leading to TRPM4 channel activation could be due to Ca2+-induced Ca2+ release (CICR) through RyRs following Ca2+ influx through voltage-dependent Ca2+ channels.
 In these experiments, we included ryanodine at 40 µM, a concentration known to inhibit RyRs (Ehrlich et al., 1994; Isokawa and Alger, 2006), in the intracellular solution.
 Notably, one out of nine of the neurons recorded from in these conditions had a slightly negative adaptation index already under control conditions (Figure 6B3) when RyR were inhibited.
 Moreover, three more neurons appeared to fire irregularly, with some doublets, under control conditions (an example is shown in Figure 6C), a feature that was not observed in other experimental conditions.
 This change could be due to the close juxtaposition of RyRs in the endoplasmic reticulum and various K+ channels on the membrane of CA1 neurons (Vierra et al., 2019; Tedoldi et al., 2020; Sahu and Turner, 2021).
 Upon addition of CCh in the bath, the adaptation index became significantly more negative in all nine neurons recorded with intracellular ryanodine, as per a paired t-test (control 0.28±0.05, CCh –0.46±0.07; t(8) = 11.99; p<0.0005; n=9), suggesting that RyRs also do not play a role in the cholinergic shift of the center of mass of firing.

 ![Figure 6.](https://cdn.elifesciences.org/articles/84387/elife-84387-fig6-v2.jpg)

-**Figure 6.:** 3Rs or RyRs has no effect on CCh-mediated shift in firing along ramp.(A) Somatic recordings during intracellular dialysis with Xestospongin C (2 µM), for a two second triangular current ramp injected in the soma before (A1), and during superfusion with CCh (2 µM) (A2).
+**Figure 6.:** (A) Somatic recordings during intracellular dialysis with Xestospongin C (2 µM), for a two second triangular current ramp injected in the soma before (A1), and during superfusion with CCh (2 µM) (A2).
 Current traces and instantaneous frequency plots are just below voltage traces.
 Summary data (A3) of the adaptation index for Xestospongin C (1–2 µM) and CCh (n=9).
 Circles connected by gray lines represent ratios for individual cells, before and during CCh.
 Filled circles represent cells dialyzed with 1 µM Xestospongin C and open circles represent cells dialyzed with 2 µM Xestospongin C. Black squares with error bars represent group averages ± SEM.
 (B) Same as A, but intracellular dialysis is with ryanodine (40 µM).
 Summary data (B3) of the adaptation index for ryanodine and CCh (n=9).
 Individual cells represented by open circles. *** p<0.0005, paired t-test.
 In both sets of experiments, control data reflect the effect of either IP3R or RyR antagonist before the addition of CCh, because the dialysis started to be apparent quickly after break-in.
 Red dotted lines in the left panels mark the middle of the ramp.
 C1 and C2.
 Same as B1 and B2; C3 is an expanded version of the inset in C1.
-Source data in "Figure 6—source data 1".Figure 6—source data 1.
+Source data in "Figure 6—source data 1".

-## Multicompartmental modeling of cholinergic modulation of asymmetric firing responses
+### Multicompartmental modeling of cholinergic modulation of asymmetric firing responses

 We next turned to our detailed multicompartmental model, in order to help identify the underlying mechanisms that contribute to the cholinergic modulation that we observe experimentally in vitro.
 The model was implemented in a reconstructed morphology (Megías et al., 2001) with 144 compartments, each of which can be represented with an equivalent circuit with heterogeneous channel conductance densities and kinetics as described in the Methods.
 Previously (Upchurch et al., 2022), this model was used to capture the firing rate adaptation observed under control conditions as shown in Figure 7A1 for short triangular ramps of injected current.
 The model performs a material balance on Ca2+ ions to provide estimated free Ca2+ concentrations in concentric shells beneath the membrane, as shown in the top panels of Figure 7.
 The control simulation for a 2 s somatic ramp in Figure 7A1 captures the experimentally observed decrease in spike number and frequency on the down-ramp as compared to the up-ramp (adaptation index = 0.28), as well as a slight decrease in spike amplitude, previously shown to be due to a decrease in available NaV channels (Upchurch et al., 2022).
 The plot of instantaneous frequency versus level of injected current at the right captures the clockwise pattern observed in Figure 1C1 and G1 corresponding to firing rate adaptation.
 Figure 7A2 shows the [Ca2+] in the outer shell of the soma in nM, Figure 7A3 replots this same concentration in μM (the nanodomain in this case is contiguous with the outer shell so it is not actually a nanodomain), and Figure 7A4 shows that this concentration is insufficient to activate TRPM4 channels.
 In order to model the effect of CCh, we added a nanodomain for the spatially restricted Ca2+ concentration which we hypothesize is sensed by the Ca2+ binding site on TRPM4 channels; also note that, as in the experiments, the amount of injected current is lower for the simulated CCh.
 We showed in Figure 6 that TRPM4 channel activation is not affected by antagonists of IP3Rs and RyRs, excluding a contribution of Ca2+ release from the ER.
 Although the source of the Ca2+ increase that activates TRPM4 channels is currently unknown, it likely depends in some way upon the activation of voltage-gated Ca2+ channels during the ramp.
 We therefore made the Ca2+ influx in the nanodomain proportional to the total instantaneous Ca2+ current across the membrane in the model, but only during simulated activation of the muscarinic receptor.
 Adding the Ca2+ influx from an unknown source to a nanodomain in order to simulate bath application of CCh (Figure 7B1) replicates the experimentally observed shift in adaptation index, with more spikes occurring on the down-ramp as compared to the up-ramp (adaptation index = –0.29).
 The plot of instantaneous frequency versus injected current captures the more extreme observed effect of CCh as illustrated in Figure 1G2; the motion is counter-clockwise corresponding to the acceleration of the firing rate.
 Figure 7B2 shows the Ca2+ concentration in the outer shell of the soma in nM, Figure 7B3 shows the Ca2+ concentration in μM in the hypothesized nanodomain, and Figure 7B4 shows that this concentration is sufficient to activate TRPM4 channels.